masonlin/CommunicationToolkitSocketio/README.md

 2. share photo on - Sharing (100%)

-3. Refactoring Sharing - Sharing2 (10%)
+3. Refactoring Sharing - Sharing2 (30%)
    *   Refactoring for the gallery features, change codes from ES5 to ES6 (10%)
    *   Add react-image-gallery.js
+   *   Use babel-cli to replace the ES6 statment.

 3. share file (0%)